Skip to content

 DataFlux Func runs in Docker, and the Python runtime environment also depends on the container environment.

 Therefore, do not copy Python installations from your local machine or other non-DataFlux Func containers into DataFlux Func.
-This often leads to strange issues.
+Otherwise, strange issues may arise.

-Additionally: 'Online Func' and 'Offline Func' must have the same hardware architecture, such as both x86_64 or aarch64
+Additionally: "Online Func" and "Offline Func" must have the same hardware architecture, such as both being x86_64 or aarch64.

 Uploading Wheel packages to the server and installing them directly via PIP is theoretically feasible, but in most cases, it does not succeed.